trbs/bucky/README.rst

 Bucky
 -----

-Bucky is a small server for collecting and translating metrics for Graphite.
-It can current collect metric data from CollectD daemons and from StatsD clients.
+Bucky is a small server for collecting and translating metrics.
+It can current collect metric data from CollectD, StatsD and MetricsD and push those metrics to a client: memcache, mysql or carbon-Graphite.

 Installation
 ------------